PROHIBITED Verified active as of June 2026

 Is Casa 178 Boca Ciega on the Cuba Prohibited Accommodations List?

 Yes.
-As of April 2026, Casa 178 Boca Ciega in Havana is on the U.S. State Department Cuba Prohibited Accommodations List (CPAL) under §515.210 of the Cuban Assets Control Regulations.
+As of June 2026, Casa 178 Boca Ciega in Havana is on the U.S. State Department Cuba Prohibited Accommodations List (CPAL) under §515.210 of the Cuban Assets Control Regulations.
+It is one of 431 properties currently on the list, including 9 in Havana.
 U.S. persons are prohibited from lodging or paying for lodging at this property, regardless of whether the booking is made through a U.S., Cuban, or third-country travel agent or platform.
+The State Department flags Casa 178 Boca Ciega with an asterisk (*), indicating the property is marketed as a private casa particular but is actually state-owned or state-controlled.

 Why is Casa 178 Boca Ciega on the CPAL?

 The State Department adds properties to the CPAL when they are owned or controlled by a Cuban government entity, party official, or other prohibited party.
+The State Department flags Casa 178 Boca Ciega with an asterisk (*), indicating the property is marketed as a private casa particular but is actually state-owned or state-controlled.
 Inclusion is a compliance determination made by State, separate from the OFAC SDN list and the State Department Cuba Restricted List.
+Casa 178 Boca Ciega has been on the CPAL since at least the most recent list publication verified by Cuban Insights (June 2026).